Islamic views on Jesus's death: Earliest reports

-An early interpretation of verse 3:55 (specifically "I will cause you to die and raise you to myself"), al-Tabari (d.
-923 CE/310 AH) records an interpretation attributed to Ibn 'Abbas, who used the literal "I will cause you to die" (mumayyitu-ka) in place of the metaphorical "Jesus died" (mutawaffi-ka), while Wahb ibn Munabbih, an early Jewish convert, is reported to have said: "God caused Jesus, son of Mary, to die for three hours during the day, then took him up to himself".
-Tabari further transmits from Ibn Ishaq Bishr: "God caused Jesus to die for seven hours", while at another place reported that a person called Sergius was crucified in place of Jesus.
+Muslim historian al-Tabari (d.
+923 CE/310 AH) records an interpretation transmitted from Ibn Ishaq Bishr: "God caused Jesus to die for seven hours".
 Ibn al-Athir forwarded the report that it was Judas, the betrayer, while also mentioning the possibility it was a man named Natlianus.
 Al-Masudi (d.
 956 CE/343 AH) reported the death of Christ under Tiberius.